Material gain and eight-band k.p description for selected perovskites: Introduction

+So far, the electronic band structure of perovskite crystals has been extensively studied in the framework of density functional theory (DFT)~\cite{Das2022} as this method is the state-of-the-art approach to studying new materials. \blueB{Such a framework combined with the Bethe–Salpeter equation was also used to obtain absorption spectra for perovskites~\cite{Even2014,Even2015}.} However, the calculation of the material gain by DFT is not developed.
+Therefore semi-empirical models are used to model the electronic band structure near the band gap with a dense step of the wave vector.
+The semi-empirical models for calculation of the band structures of bulk perovskites include tight binding ~\cite{Richard2016,Nestoklon2021} and $\kp$~\cite{Yu2016,Aich2020,Fan2018,Ompong2020,Kirstein2022,Sercel2019} approaches.
+The latter is often used for material gain calculations for ``classical" semiconductors \cite{WOS:000188858600019,WOS:000263161100008,WOS:000294781200020,Gawarecki2022,Scharoch2021}.

-The theoretical modeling of optical gain in bulk crystals relies on the underlying electronic band structure and values of interband momentum matrix elements.
-The perovskites crystals are extensively studied within the DFT framework~\cite{Das2022}.
-However, in contrast to well established III-V systems, the semiempirical theoretical models for perovskite materials are still developing, and many open gaps remain in their description.
-The semiempirical models for calculation of the band structures of bulk perovskites include $\kp$~\cite{Yu2016,Aich2020,Fan2018,Ompong2020} and tight binding approaches~\cite{Richard2016,Nestoklon2021}.
-There are pronounced differences between the band structures for ``classical" materials (like GaAs) and perovskites.
-In the former ones, the conduction band is composed of the $s$-type states, while the valence band is (mainly) build on the $p$-type states~\cite{LewYanVoon2009}.
-For the perovskites this is opposite~\cite{Even2015}, i.e. the valence band is the $s$-type.
-Furthermore, in contrast to the zinc-blende type structures, for the perovskites the direct band gap often appears at a different point in the Brillouin Zone (BZ) than $\Gamma$ (e.g. at $R$ for CsPbX$_{3}$)~\cite{Even2015}.
-For the $\kp$ approach, this requires an expansion at $\bm{k}_0 \neq \bm{0}$.
+First of all, it should be emphasized that there are pronounced differences between the electronic band structures for ``classical" gain materials (like InP or GaAs) and perovskites.
+In the former, the conduction band is composed of the $s$-like states, while the valence band is built on the $p$-like states (with some admixtures allowed by the symmetry)~\cite{LewYanVoon2009}.
+For the perovskites, the opposite is true, i.e., the valence band is $s$-like and the lowest conduction bands are mostly the $p$-like \cite{PhysRevB.88.165203,AFSARI201710,Even2015} (see Fig.~\ref{fig:BZ}).
+Furthermore, in contrast to the zinc-blende type structures, for the perovskites the direct band gap often appears at a different point in the Brillouin zone (BZ) than the $\Gamma$ point (namely at $R$ for CsPbX$_{3}$)~\cite{Even2015}.
+For the $\kp$ approach, this requires the formulation of the Hamiltonian for $\bm{k}_0 \neq \bm{0}$ in the BZ (see Fig.~\ref{fig:BZ}).